criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/CatalogApi.md

         // oauth.setAccessToken("YOUR ACCESS TOKEN");

         CatalogApi apiInstance = new CatalogApi(defaultClient);
-        Integer retailerId = 56; // Integer | The retailer for which these offers will be updated ValueResourceInputUpdateOffersRequest valueResourceInputUpdateOffersRequest = new ValueResourceInputUpdateOffersRequest(); // ValueResourceInputUpdateOffersRequest | try {
+        String retailerId = "retailerId_example"; // String | The retailer for which these offers will be updated ValueResourceInputUpdateOffersRequest valueResourceInputUpdateOffersRequest = new ValueResourceInputUpdateOffersRequest(); // ValueResourceInputUpdateOffersRequest | Collection of offer price and availability updates to be applied. try {
-            ValueResourceOutcomeAsyncJobResponse result = apiInstance.offerUpdateV1(retailerId, valueResourceInputUpdateOffersRequest);
+            Outcome result = apiInstance.offerUpdateV1(retailerId, valueResourceInputUpdateOffersRequest);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling CatalogApi#offerUpdateV1");